Landmaj/py-commit-hooks/README.rst

     - id: isort
     - id: black

-If you do not want some hooks, remove it (or comment it out) from ``.pre-commit-hooks.yaml``.
+Remove any hooks that you don not want (or comment them out) from ``.pre-commit-hooks.yaml``.
 Keep in mind that seed-isort-config and isort should be kept together, otherwise isort will not distinguish your modules and packages from third party libraries.